ESD bag comparison

 | When you need it | Shipping or storing PCBs, semiconductors, RAM, SSDs/HDDs, sensors, sensitive medical electronics, BIOS chips, motherboards | Apparel, soft goods, parts, hardware, consumables - anything not static-sensitive |

-| Common types | Pink antistat (amine-treated LDPE), metalized static-shielding (silver or gray, often called "Faraday cage" bags), conductive black | Clear LDPE flat bags, reclosable bags, gusseted bags |
+| Common types | Pink antistat, metalized static-shielding, conductive black, or static-dissipative clear | Clear LDPE flat bags, reclosable bags, gusseted bags |

 | Visibility of contents | Pink: translucent.
 Metalized: opaque silver.
 Static-dissipative clear: see-through. | Clear or natural - high visibility |